JacobMadeley/cp3407-project-v2024/Deployment.md

 ![image](https://github.com/JacobMadeley/cp3407-project-v2024/assets/110138379/0de52a39-40d1-48d6-8664-e12fb0f164dd)

 To explain the process:
-A service user had to be created that would act as an intermediary between the environment and the RDS server An EC2 user was created specifically for the EC2 handling components These user roles were created in the IAM AWS
+A service user had to be created that would act as an intermediary between the environment and the RDS server.
+An EC2 user was created specifically for the EC2 handling components.
+These user roles were created in the IAM AWS.
 ![image](https://github.com/JacobMadeley/cp3407-project-v2024/assets/110138379/06e39531-6e0d-4759-ade5-e26520fc7470)

-The application had to be extensively tweaked for deployment, and migrated to an RDS(remote database server) as the deployed project in AWS does not have a local database
+The application had to be extensively tweaked for deployment, and migrated to an RDS(remote database server) as the deployed project in AWS does not have a local database.
-The RDS had to contain a VPC(virtual private cloud) with a security system that needed specific rules for in and outbound traffic, and rules to link to the EC2 configuration
+The RDS had to contain a VPC(virtual private cloud) with a security system that needed specific rules for in and outbound traffic, and rules to link to the EC2 configuration.
 ![image](https://github.com/JacobMadeley/cp3407-project-v2024/assets/110138379/8c28c037-ccf9-46ff-8bd7-7181c5b756c4)
 ![image](https://github.com/JacobMadeley/cp3407-project-v2024/assets/110138379/cfbafe64-ec69-45a6-aea9-3b20bea80a04)
 ![image](https://github.com/JacobMadeley/cp3407-project-v2024/assets/110138379/ddbb9367-2dd4-4c48-9746-f689af2d9316)